jiaqili0803/Neurodiversity-Friendly-Movie-Explorer/README.md

 ## Live Demo (Render Deployment)
 🔗 [https://neurodiversity-friendly-movie-explorer.onrender.com]
+(Render can lag by a few seconds during some interactions, so if you’d like a smoother experience, it’s better to download the files and run everything locally)
 (If the free Render service is “waking up,” it may take several seconds to load)

 ## Features